mpartipilo/tikatours_src/content/content/tour/multi-country-tours/asia/imperial-japan/index.en.md

 country_id: 16
 main_category_id: 2
 sub_category_id: 20
+gallery_id: 0
+imggrp_id: 0
 heading: Imperial Japan
 name: Imperial Japan
-title: "Imperial Japan | Tika Tours"
+title: Imperial Japan | Tika Tours
 short_descr: Take 11 days and 10 nights out of your spring to come to the beautifully preserved Temples and Palaces from japans imperial past!
 Experience the beauty and care in the workmanship at practically every
 duration: 11 DAYS/10 NIGHTS
 ---
 Take 11 days and 10 nights out of your spring to come to the beautifully preserved